entrepeneur4lyf/mcpi/README.md

 1. DNS-based discovery
 2. HTTP-based capability discovery
 3. WebSocket-based MCP protocol communication
-4. Command-line interface with multiple connection options
+4. Plugin-specific testing through command-line interface

 ## Extending the Implementation

 This implementation can be extended in several ways:

-1. **Authentication**: Add JWT or OAuth authentication
+1. **New Plugins**: Add new capabilities by creating new plugins
-2. **Custom Operations**: Add non-standard operations beyond SEARCH, GET, LIST
+2. **Authentication**: Add JWT or OAuth authentication
 3. **Database Integration**: Replace file-based storage with database access
 4. **Caching**: Add caching for improved performance
 5. **Economic Framework**: Implement USDC-based reverse fees described in MCPI spec